iamslash/TIL/spring/SpringAnnotations.md

 # Abstract

-This is about annotations of Spring Boot Framework.
+This is about annotations of Spring Framework.

 # @Configuration